Table of Contents

 Key Points Made in this Article

 I encourage you to read this article in its entirety, however, I recognize that it is a long read.
 Here is a quick walk through of the key points made in this article.
-You can use these to explore the individual sub-topics in this article in more detail and at your leisure.
+You can use these to explore the individual sub-topics in this article in more detail.

 - Walking has been shown to improve bone density in the hip and femoral neck area.